Maps of World

 Hudson River

-The Hudson River originates from Lake Tear of the Clouds and run towards the south across the eastern region of the state without irrigating the Champlain Lake or George Lake.
+It originates from Lake Tear of the Clouds and run towards the south across the eastern region of the state without irrigating the Champlain Lake or George Lake.
 Lake George pours at its north border into Lake Champlain, whose northern boundary stretches into Canada.
 In the Canadian territory, the river empties into the Richelieu and subsequently the St. Lawrence Rivers.

-The Hudson River has a drainage basin of 14,000 sq miles (36,260 km) and has a length of 315 miles.
+The Hudson river has a drainage basin of 14,000 sq miles (36,260 km) and has a length of 315 miles.
 The Mohawk River empties into the Hudson River.

 Mohawk River

-The Mohawk River is an important river lying in this state.
+It is an important river lying in this state.
 The length of the river is 140 miles (230 km).
 It is also the biggest tributary of the Hudson River.
 The Mohawk River runs into the Hudson River in the Capital Territory, one or two miles north to the Albany city.
 The river got its name from the Mohawk Nation of the Iroquois Union.
 Mohawk is an important shipping canal in north-central New York.

 The Black, Oswego, and Genesee are some of the prominent rivers of the western and central region of New York that drain into Lake Ontario.